-For the past couple of years our binoculars have gotten less and less use as we’ve discovered that it’s easier to see things clearly and more magnified on the digital display of our superzoom camera (see below).
+For the past couple of years our binoculars have gotten less and less use as we’ve discovered that it’s easier to see things clearly and more magnified on the digital display of our superzoom camera (see above).

 - Umbrella – It can be a bit unwieldy when hiking but if it’s really raining hard an umbrella is the best protection and unlike a jacket or poncho you can keep your camera or binoculars dry while using them.
 Maybe a bit geeky but many professional naturalist guides we know carry umbrellas.
 Unnecessary for rain but still great as a sunshade on the Pacific side during dry season.
 Also probably unnecessary when visiting higher end resorts or eco-lodges as they will provide “house” umbrellas.

 - Collapsible Trekking Pole(s)/Monopod – trekking poles are great not only to keep you from ending up face down in the muck while hiking but can be used to poke things like a log across the trail where you thought you might have seen a snake slither in… If you add a panhead mount one pole can double as a camera/video monopod to help get blur free shots in the dark understory of the forest.

 - Water Bottle or Bag – Our favorites are the Platypus bags and we usually carry a 1 L small mouth for convenient access on the trail.